zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

  **Prerequisites**

 You have created a security group and added security group rules to the security group.
-For more information, see [Create a security group](intl.en-US/Security/Security groups/Create a security group.md#) and [add security group rules](intl.en-US/Security/Security groups/Add security group rules.md#).
+For more information, see [Create a security group](intl.en-US/Security/Security groups/Create a security group.md#) and [Add security group rules](intl.en-US/Security/Security groups/Add security group rules.md#).

  **Procedure**

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
-2. In the left-side navigation pane, click **Security Groups**.
-3. Select the target region.
-4. On the Security Groups page, locate the target security group, and then click **Add Rules** in the **Actions** column.
+1. On the Security Groups page, find the target security group, and then click **Add Rules** in the **Actions** column.
-5. Click a rule direction of the security group.
+2. Click a rule direction of the security group.
     -   If you need to modify security group rules for a VPC, select **Ingress** or **Outbound**.
     -   If you need to modify the security group rules for a classic network, select **Internal Network Ingress**, **Internal Network Egress**, **Internet Ingress**, or **Internet Egress**.
-6. Locate the target security group rule, and click **Modify** in the **Actions** column.
+3. Find the target security group rule, and click **Modify** in the **Actions** column.
 For information about how to configure security group rules, see [Add security group rules](intl.en-US/Security/Security groups/Add security group rules.md#ul_vpc_qwz_xdb).
 For information about how to use security group rules, see [Typical applications of security group rules](intl.en-US//Typical applications of security group rules.md#).

 ## Restore security group rules {#section_l2z_jyy_lgb .section}